PREP-NexT/PREP-SHOT/doc/source/User_guide.rst

     - Capacity factor of different non-dispatchable technologies.
     - To calculate the power output.

-  * - carbon
+  * - carbon emission limit
     - Carbon emission limit of different balancing authorities
     - To model the policy of carbon emission reductions.

-  * - carbon content
+  * - emission factor
-    - Carbon content of different technologies.
+    - Emission factor of different technologies.
-    - To calculate the system cost.
+    - To calculate the carbon emissions.

-  * - connect
+  * - water delay time
     - Water delay time of connection between reservoirs.
     - To model the cascade hydraulic connection.